 - What CapEx and OpEx strategies will deliver the greatest business benefits?

 Resolution #2: I will not pay full price for data center and network maintenance

-And, while you’re at it, don’t overlook data storage as there’s lots to save as you lower both storage acquisition and ownership costs.
-According to Gartner, there are ample opportunities to leverage independent, vendor-agnostic storage maintenance to the fullest.[ii]
+And, while you’re at it, don’t overlook data storage as there’s lots to save as you lower both storage acquisition and ownership costs by using third-party maintenance.
+According to Gartner, there are ample opportunities to leverage independent, vendor-agnostic storage maintenance to the fullest.2

 Resolution #3: I will negotiate the best prices on my next RFP